Reducing Downtime with Remote Monitoring and Control

 Key Performance Indicators (KPIs)

-Downtime Metrics:
+Downtime Metrics

-Cost Metrics:
+Cost Metrics

-Quality Metrics:
+Quality Metrics

-• Customer satisfaction scores: Improved delivery performance
+• Customer satisfaction scores: Improved delivery reliability

 Expected ROI Timeline